RetroAbstract/rssguard/resources/docs/Documentation.md

 You can download up to 6 files simultaneously.

 ### Node.js <a id="node"></a>
-RSS Guard has the [Node.js](https://nodejs.org) integration.
-For more information see **Node.js** section of RSS Guard **Settings** dialog.
+RSS Guard has [Node.js](https://nodejs.org) integration.
+For more information see the **Node.js** section of RSS Guard's **Settings** menu.

-Node.js is used for some advanced functionality like [AdBlock](#adbl).
+Node.js is used for advanced functionalities like [AdBlock](#adbl).

 ### Labels <a id="lbls"></a>
 RSS Guard supports labels (tags).
 Any number of tags can be assigned to any article.

 Note that tags in some plugins are [synchronizable](#sfrl).
 While labels are synchronized with these services, sometimes they cannot be directly created via RSS Guard.
-In this case, you have to create them via web interface of the respective service, and only after that perform **Synchronize folders & other items**, which will fetch newly created labels too.
+In this case, you have to first create them via the web interface of the respective service, then after having done that, perform **Synchronize folders & other items**, which will then fetch the newly created labels.

-New labels can be added via right-click menu of the **Labels** item in a feed list.
+New labels can be added via the right-click menu of the **Labels** item in a feed list.

 <img alt="alt-img" src="images/label-menu.png" width="600px">